luizbgomide/sovereign/spells.md

 This spell lasts until the necromancer lifts it or it is dispelled.

 #### Raise Grave Knight
-The corpse used for this spell must be of a relatively powerful creature with at least four hit dice or levels.
+The corpse used for this spell must be of a relatively powerful creature with at least 4 HD or levels.

 The result is much like that of the Raise Corpse spell, but this undead servitor is much stronger, with 4 HD, AC 15, a Move of 40’/action, a +1 skill bonus, saves of 13+, and a melee attack of +6/1d10, assuming it doesn’t use a normal weapon.
 It is fully intelligent and self-willed, albeit utterly devoted to its creator, and it remembers a significant amount about its prior life.
 A grave knight regains all lost HP at dusk each day, assuming it’s not destroyed.
 A caster may have only one grave knight active at a time.